dalev/path-tracer-ocaml/README.md

 - bimage-io
 - domainslib

-Then generate the sample image by running, e.g.  `dune exec path_tracer -- -max-threads 2 -samples-per-pixel 32`.
+Then generate the sample image by running, e.g.  `dune exec path_tracer -- -max-threads 2 -samples-per-pixel 4`.
+Increase `-samples-per-pixel` to render a higher quality image.
+(E.g, the image above was rendered with 32 samples per pixel.)
 Pass the `-help` flag to see other options.
 If you say `-max-threads 1`, then the renderer will avoid using the `domainslib` abstractions entirely (rather than spinning up a single `Domain` to do all the work).